laralove143/timezoner/README.md

 - the webhooks the bot executes copy your message content, nickname and avatar, the bot is not responsible for what it copied
 - if the feedback you gave is implemented without credit, please contact me to be given credit
 - you may not claim you are the owner, developer, motivator or hoster of this bot, the original idea of the bot is mine alone
-- i am the only person responsible for the bot, it has no support etc. team
+- i am the only person responsible for the bot, it has no team

+## privacy policy and safety
+- the hosted application is built directly from this repo
+- your currently selected timezone is encrypted then saved, and only used to convert times to timestamps
+- no other data, including message content is saved anywhere

-### contact
+## contact
-- if you have negative criticism, please let me know so i can improve it
 - discord server: https://discord.gg/6vAzfFj8xG
 - discord username: laralove#7186
 - email: laralove143@icloud.com